sui-foundation/sui-move-intro-course/unit-one/lessons/4_custom_types_and_abilities.md

 - **Key**: value can be used as a key for global storage operations
 - **Store**: value can be stored inside global storage

-Custom types that have the abilities `Key` and `Store` are considered to be **assets** in Sui Move.
+Custom types(Sui Objects) that have the abilities `Key` and `Store` are considered to be **assets** in Sui Move.
 Assets are stored in global storage and can be transferred between accounts.

 ### Hello World Custom Type